kaangiray26/tunein-cli/README.md

 # tunein-cli :radio:

 ## Overview
-__tunein-cli__ allows you to browse TUNEIN streams from your command line and listen tothem by parsing xml from **http://opml.radiotime.com/** to gather stations information.
+__tunein-cli__ allows you to browse TUNEIN streams from your command line and listen to them by parsing xml from **http://opml.radiotime.com/** to gather stations information.

 ## Features
 - _Open streams directly from your terminal using mplayer_